9elt/miniframe/README.md

 <tr>
 <td>

-Do NOT use components and states inside `State.as async`
+Do NOT use components and states inside `State.as async` or `State.sub async`

 </td>
 <td>